 I’m a lesbian, and I don’t really know or hang out with gay men.
 Is it really possible to have fun with a bunch of gay guys around all the time?

-Will I be able to get cell phone and Internet service at Camp?
+Will I be able to get cell phone and internet service at Camp?

-Overall, we hope and strive to make Camp a natural and simple environment where the sounds you hear are laughter, the breeze in the trees, and the splashes of happy campers diving into the lake – and where our interactions are more face-to-face than electronic.
-And many people come to Camp to be technology-free for the week.
-So, even if you do get a cellphone signal, we do ask that you refrain from cellphone use while on camp grounds or in your cabin.
-Public phones will be available 24/7 on the porch of the Camp Office & Store (so bring a calling card if you anticipate needing to make phone calls during the week), or you may use your cellphone in the area designated for cell phone use near the Camp Office & Store.
+Camp is located in a fairly remote area and, depending on your carrier, it may be difficult to get a signal on your cellphone throughout the grounds.
+Additionally, we strive to make Camp a natural and simple environment where the sounds you hear are laughter, the breeze in the trees, and the splashes of happy Campers diving into the lake — and where our interactions are more face-to-face than electronic.
+Plus, many people come to Camp to be technology-free for the week.
+Therefore, we do ask that Campers restrict their cellphone usage to the designated areas for cellphone use near the Camp Office & Store and refrain from cellphone throughout the grounds or in their cabin.
+Public phones are also available 24/7 on the porch of the Camp Office & Store, so you can also bring a calling card if you anticipate needing to make phone calls during the week.

 I’m not really very athletic.
 Will I still have fun at Camp?